 Australians enjoy visa-free travel to 77 countries around the world.
 Croatia is one of those countries.

-Even though a visa is not needed, there are requirements for American citizens to enter Croatia due to the pandemic.
+Even though a visa is not needed, there are requirements for American citizens to enter Croatia.
 You can find the latest rules here.

 You can always see the latest tourist visa status here, but it’s unlikely to ever change.